HeartWise-AI/DeepECG_Docker/README.md

      }
      ```
 3. 📄 Populate a csv file containing the data to be processed, example: inputs/data_rows_template.csv (see [Usage](#usage) for more details)
-   if using DICOMs, update the root path in [extract_metada_from_dicoms.py](utils/extract_metada_from_dicoms.py) then run the script to extract the metadata from the DICOMs
+   - If using DICOMs, update the root path in [extract_metada_from_dicoms.py](utils/extract_metada_from_dicoms.py) then run the script to extract the metadata from the DICOMs
    ```
    python utils/extract_metada_from_dicoms.py
    ```